-We’ve told you about some of Winnipeg’s common heating and furnace problems in the past, but we’re back with a couple more issues that could cause your heating system to break down in the middle of this terrible cold.
+We’ve gone over some of Winnipeg’s typical heating and furnace problems in the past, but we’re back with a couple more issues that could cause your heating system to break down in the middle of this terrible cold.

 Lack of Maintenance

-Not only does annual heating maintenance help your furnace run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also required by most manufacturers to continue your system’s warranty.
+Not only does annual heating maintenance help your furnace run up to 30% more efficiently and lengthen the lifespan of the equipment, it’s also expected by most manufacturers to continue your system’s warranty.
 For both those reasons, you should really invest in routine furnace tune-ups.
-Catching little issues early can help stop them from becoming big (expensive!) furnace problems.
+Catching minor issues early can help stop them from becoming big (expensive!) furnace problems.

 System Wear and Tear

 If you’re running your furnace all winter long to stay warm, normal wear and tear on the elements is to be expected – primarily in older heating equipment.
 Wear and tear on your belts and bearings can cause the equipment to overheat or result in issues with the fan motors, causing air flow problems.